Lxrd-AJ/Floi/README.md

 # Floi
-A collection of Machine Learning Programs written in Swift
+A collection of Machine Learning Programs written in Swift.